What Are German Cockroaches?

 They are usually found in warm, moist spaces like kitchens, bathrooms, and behind appliances where they can stay hidden during the day.

-What Attracts German Cockroaches To Homes?
+What Attracts German Cockroaches to Homes?

 Food crumbs, grease, moisture, and clutter all attract German cockroaches.
 Leaky pipes, dirty dishes, and open food containers make it easier for them to settle in.